FelipeRamosOliveira/FelipeRamosOliveira/README.md

 _Machine learning engineer at [ThoughtWorks](https://www.thoughtworks.com/)_<br>

-I'm PhD student in computational systems, machine learning engineer and software developer with experience in designing, coding and testing complex systems.
-I'm highly proficient in Python, Node.js and Matlab.I currently live in Rio de Janeiro, Brazil.
+IPhD student in computational systems, machine learning engineer and software developer with experience in designing, coding and testing complex systems.
+Highly proficient in Python and Node.js.

 <br>**_Languages and Tools_**<br>